We already know that Japan loves using older technology, but does that affect the way they type?

 What’s the difference between Japanese and English keyboards?

-Contrary to popular believe, Japanese keyboards don’t look all that different.
+Contrary to popular belief, Japanese keyboards don’t look all that different.
+Sorry to be the bearer of bad news if you were after some kind of crazy-looking device…

 Well… Kind of, anyway.